-The fair values of cash and cash equivalents, accounts receivable, accounts payable, and bridge loan approximate their carrying amount largely due to the short-term maturities of these instruments.
+The fair values of cash and cash equivalents, restricted cash, accounts receivable and accounts payable approximate their carrying amount largely due to the short-term maturities of these instruments.
+The fair value of the long-term debt approximates its carrying value as it is at a market rate of interest and accordingly the fair market value approximates the carrying value.

-22. Capital Management
+23. Capital Management